Best Bitcoin ETF in 2026: Which One Should You Buy?

 Every spot Bitcoin ETF holds Bitcoin, but your experience differs based on expense ratio, liquidity, spreads, custody, and options depth.
 Below is the complete landscape.

-Data current as of February 20, 2026.
+Major-fund data as of mid-August 2026 (issuer holdings pages and Q2 SEC filings).
 AUM and BTC holdings fluctuate with Bitcoin's price and market conditions — verify current figures before making decisions.
 For live BTC-per-share values and historical ETF price data, visit our data hub.

 | Ticker | Full Name | Issuer | Expense Ratio | AUM | BTC Holdings | Custodian | Options | Launch |